 How do I verify the identity of my client’s beneficial owners?

-For starters, you need to collect information regarding the full name, national identification number, citizenship, birth date and number, and address of the beneficial owner.
+For starters, you need to collect information regarding the first name, last name, date and place of birth, national identification number, citizenship, and address of the beneficial owner.

 Then, you have to verify the accuracy of the information using one or more of the following methods: